2013–14 Portland Pilots women's basketball team

 The 2013–14 Portland Pilots women's basketball team represented the University of Portland in the 2013–14 college basketball season.
-It was head coach Jim Sollar's twenty-seventh and final season at Portland.
+It was head coach Jim Sollars' twenty-seventh and final season at Portland.
 The Pilots were members of the West Coast Conference and played their home games at the Chiles Center.

 Before the season

 Pre-season Predictions will be announced at the 2013 WCC Media Day sometime in October.